Alex313031/thorium/docs/ABOUT_GN_ARGS.md

 __google_default_client_id__ "" &#35; Set the Client ID.
 Unset in public Thorium repository.

 __google_default_client_secret__ "" &#35; Set the Client Secret.
 All three must be set to use Google Sync, Translate, etc. Unset in public Thorium repository.
-You can make and set your own by following https://www.chromium.org/developers/how-tos/api-keys/. &#35; NOTE: Thorium contributers, contact me for access to the private API_KEYS repo.
+You can make and set your own by following https://www.chromium.org/developers/how-tos/api-keys/. &#35; NOTE: Thorium contributors, contact me for access to the private API_KEYS repo.

 ## __Experimental__